Canada Soccer National Development Centres: Alberta

+In September 2024, it was announced that Alberta Soccer would transfer the operation of the program to new women's professional side Calgary Wild FC of the Northern Super League.
+In addition, they re-branded as Calgary Wild FC U21.

 Seasons

-NDC British Columbia (Whitecaps Academy REX)
+British Columbia

+Vancouver Rise FC Academy (formerly Whitecaps FC Girls Elite Academy) is a Canadian soccer team that plays in League1 British Columbia.

 In 2015, the Canadian Soccer Association partnered with the BC Soccer Association and the Vancouver Whitecaps FC to launch its regional EXCEL program which will be run as part of the Whitecaps FC Academy.